 Physical Therapy Guide to Shoulder Bursitis

 Shoulder impingement and tendinitis can occur along with shoulder bursitis.
-A physical therapist can effectively treat all of these conditions together.
+These three conditions (which researchers often label "subacromial shoulder pain") share many similar symptoms.
+A physical therapist can effectively treat all of these conditions.

 Physical therapists are movement experts.
 They improve quality of life through hands-on care, patient education, and prescribed movement.
 You can contact a physical therapist directly for an evaluation.
 To find a physical therapist in your area, visit Find a PT.